cloudmesh/technologies/chapters/incomming/dremel.md

 because  of the hierarchy in which Dremel executes the queries.
-Dremel first arranges execution units in column layout format that are part of trees and then combine at mutiple levels of trees. arranged It is capable of scaling up to multi thousands of CPUs and petabytes of data. [@hid-sp18-523-www-dremel].
+Dremel first arranges execution units in column layout format that are part of trees and then combine at mutiple levels of trees.
+It is capable of scaling up to multi thousands of CPUs and petabytes of data. [@hid-sp18-523-www-dremel].

 MapReduce framework and technologies thar are built over it such as Pig,